 The College Board's Advanced Placement Program is an opportunity for students to pursue college-level study in high school.
 College admissions officers view AP studies as an indicator of college success.
 Participation in an AP course is, therefore, a great advantage to any student.
-Students enrolled in AP classes will prepare to take the AP exam in the spring.
-There is a fee for the exam.
+Students enrolled in AP classes will prepare for and are required to take the AP exam in the spring.
+There is an additional fee associated with all AP courses that will be billed prior to the student taking the exam.
 Pope Francis Preparatory School offers the following AP courses:

 AP Computer Science Principles AP Environmental Science

 AP English Language and Composition AP Calculus BC

 AP English Literature and Composition AP Physics 1

 AP United States History AP Chemistry

 AP Statistics AP Biology

 AP Calculus AB AP Studio Art

-AP Spanish Language and Culture
+AP Spanish Language and Culture AP Psychology